Michael J. Strambler PhD

-- Patel, S. G., Tabb, K. M., Strambler, M. J., & Eltareb, F. (in press).
+- Patel, S. G., Tabb, K. M., Strambler, M. J., & Eltareb, F. (2015).
 Newcomer immigrant adolescents and ambiguous discrimination: The role of cognitive appraisal.
 Journal of Adolescent Research.

 - Strambler, M.J. and McKown, C.M.
 (2013).
 Promoting student engagement through evidence-based action research with teachers.
 Journal of Educational and Psychological Consultation, 23(1), 1-28.

 - Strambler, M.J., Linke, L.H., Ward, N.L.
 (2013).
 Academic identification as a mediator of the relationship between parental socialization and academic achievement.
 Contemporary Educational Psychology, 38, 99-106.

 - Strambler, M. J. and R. S. Weinstein (2010).
 Psychological disengagement among ethnic minority children in elementary school.
 Journal of Applied Developmental Psychology 31: 155-165. doi: http://dx.doi.org/10.1016/j.appdev.2009.11.006

 - McKown, C. and M. J. Strambler (2009).
 Developmental antecedents and social and academic consequences of stereotype-consciousness in middle childhood.
 Child Development 88(6): 1643–1659. doi: http://dx.doi.org/10.1111/j.1467-8624.2009.01359.x

 - McKown, C. and M. J. Strambler (2008).
 Social influences on the ethnic achievement gap.
 Handbook of race, racism, and the developing child.
 S. M. Quintana and C. McKown.
 Hoboken, NJ, Wiley.